microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 ## Step 2: Sign into the Microsoft 365 Agents Toolkit

-You'll need to sign into the Microsoft 365 Agents Toolkit inorder to upload and test your agent from within it.
+You'll need to sign into the Microsoft 365 Agents Toolkit in order to upload and test your agent from within it.

 -	Within the project window, select the Microsoft 365 Agents Toolkit icon <img width="24" alt="m365atk-icon" src="https://github.com/user-attachments/assets/b5a5a093-2344-4276-b7e7-82553ee73199" /> again from the left side menu.
 This will open the agent toolkit’s activity bar with sections like Accounts, Environment, Development etc.
 -	Under "Accounts" section select "Sign in to Microsoft 365".
 This will open a dialog from the editor to sign in or create a Microsoft 365 developer sandbox or Cancel.
 Select "Sign in".